 The appliance has 4 network adapters.
-By default only the first adapter (eth0) is connected.
-If you require additional network adapters, follow the steps below:
+By default only the first adapter is connected.
+This will be eth0 when viewed in the appliance WebUI.
+If you require additional network adapters to be connected, follow the steps below:

 - 1. Right-click the appliance, select Edit Settings. - 2.
 Using the drop-down next to the relevant network adapter(s), select the required Network and tick (check) the Connected check-box and click OK.